 ICT equipment that combines printing, scanning, copying, faxing or voice messaging functionality in the one device.
 These devices are often designed to connect to computer and telephone networks simultaneously.

-My Guide is a short guide to help individuals put in place some good online security habits.
-My Guide helps you avoid falling victim to scammers.
+A short Australian Cyber Security Centre (ACSC) guide to help people put in place some good online security habits to prevent them falling victim to scammers.

 Mini-Serial Advanced Technology Attachment

-The National Broadband Network (NBN) is an Australian national wholesale open-access data network project.
-It includes wired and radio communication components rolled out and operated by NBN Co Limited.
+An Australian national wholesale open-access data network project.
+It includes wired and radio communication components rolled out and operated by NBN Co.

-The National Exercise Program is a program that uses exercises and other readiness activities that target strategic decision making, operational and technical capabilities, strategic engagement and communications.
+A program that uses exercises and other readiness activities that target strategic decision-making, operational and technical capabilities, strategic engagement and communications.
 Through these exercises the program can help broaden your understanding of the roles and responsibilities of key government agencies and private sector organisations when responding to a cyber security incident.

-The National Relay Service is a government initiative that allows people who are deaf, hard of hearing and/or have a speech impairment to make and receive phone calls.
+A government service that allows people who are deaf, hard of hearing and/or have a speech impairment to make and receive phone calls.